canonical/mongo-single-kernel-library/CONTRIBUTING.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the Charmed MySQL-Router Operator.
-Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.
+Canonical welcomes contributions to the Mongo Charms Single Kernel Library. check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.